UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 - `holdKeymapLayer KEYMAPID LAYERID` just as holdLayer, but allows referring to layer of different keymap.
 This reloads the entire keymap, so it may be very inefficient.
 - `holdLayerMax/holdKeymapLayerMax` will timeout after <timeout> ms if no action is performed in that time.
 - `ifPrimary/ifSecondary [ simpleStrategy | advancedStrategy ] ...
 COMMAND` will wait until the firmware can distinguish whether primary or secondary action should be activated and then either execute `COMMAND` or skip it.

+### Layer/Keymap loading manipulation / shared layers:

+Following commands allow altering current keymap in RAM.
+Typically, you can use this to share layers among keymaps, or modify/construct your layers/keymaps on the fly out of pre-fabricated pieces (e.g., changing ijkl to arrows by a shortcut).

+These alterations will last only until keymap is reloaded.
+I.e., switching keymap, or issuing `holdKeymapLayer` will destroy all changes done by following commands.

+- `replaceLayer <target layer (LAYERID)> <source keymap (KEYMAPID)> <source layer (LAYERID)>` will replace one layer with a layer from another keymap.
+You can use this to share layers across keymaps.
+For instance, add `replaceLayer mod QWR fn` to your `$onKeymapChange QTY` macro event to "permanently" replace mod layer of your QTY keymap by fn layer of QWR keymap
+- `overlayLayer <target layer (LAYERID)> <source keymap (KEYMAPID)> <source layer (LAYERID)>` will take defined actions from source layer and apply them on the target layer.
+Assume `ARR base` layer containing just arrows on `ijkl` keys.
+Now, in your QWERTY layout, call `overlayLayer base ARR base` and you get QWERTY that has arrows on `ijkl`.
+- `overlayKeymap KEYMAPID` as overlayLayer, but overlays all layers by corresponding layers of the provided keymap.

 ### Postponing mechanisms.